 Preston joined their little gathering.
 “No songs tonight, General?”

-Sturges had given her a guitar for her birthday, several months ago, and she put it to good use entertaining the troops.
-She knew a helluva lot of songs that weren’t on Diamond City Radio and probably hadn’t been heard for over a hundred years.
+Fiona knew a helluva lot of songs that weren’t on Diamond City Radio and enjoyed entertaining the troops.
 Hancock had a real thing for music, which is why he paid through the nose he didn’t have to keep Magnolia around the Third Rail.
-Fiona’s musical talents were just icing on a big-breasted, tight-assed cake that Hancock wanted to have and eat it, too.
+Fiona’s musical talents were just icing on a big-breasted, tight-assed cake that Hancock wanted to have and eat, too.
 For the umpteenth time, he cursed the day he ever suggested she hire MacCready.

-She turned, her profile lined in orange light.
+She turned, and the fire lit her profile with orange light.
 “I’m not really in the mood for an uplifting sing-along, right now.”

 Hancock took a long drag and spoke as he exhaled.
 “Then what are you in the mood to sing?”

-Fiona didn’t reply, but after a few minutes he heard her voice drifting with the wind and the rush of the waves breaking on the shore.
+Fiona turned away again, but after a few minutes he heard her voice drifting with the wind and the rush of the waves breaking on the shore.
 She sang slower than the song’s usual tempo, soft and low.

 Her voice cracked a little.
 She wiped her eyes and disappeared down the stairs.

 No one moved.
-After a minute or two, Hancock pounded his cigarette into the grass.
-“You going to go talk to her?”
+After a minute or two, Hancock pounded his cigarette into the grass and addressed MacCready.
+“You going to go to her?”

 Hancock couldn’t fathom wanting to be alone.
 Sure, he’d been alone plenty, but he never wanted to be.
 Fiona didn’t, either, he was certain, or she’d have left when Hancock first showed up.

-Hancock got up and went after her, himself.
 She goddamned needed to know she wasn’t alone, that she was appreciated for everything she was willing to sacrifice and endure.
-He had to do it, if no one else could or would.
+He had to do it, if no one else would.

-He crossed the courtyard, passed the radio tower, and went straight to her quarters, where he pushed open the double doors and found her sitting at the meeting table, bawling into her hands.
+He crossed the courtyard, passed the radio tower, and went straight to her quarters, where he pushed open the double doors and found her sitting at the meeting table in the dark, bawling into her hands.

 He sat beside her.
 “You wanna talk?
 I’m all ears.
-I don’t actually have ears, but you know what I mean.”
+I don’t actually have much in the way of ears, but you know what I mean.”

-She pulled a blue bandana from her pocket and blew her nose.
+She pulled a bandanna from her pocket and blew her nose.

 “Everyone’s got such a hard-on to fight the Institute and I don’t blame them.
 But they don’t understand, and there’s no way I can tell them, oh, yeah, by the way, my kid’s been killing your family members and replacing them with synths.
 My son, my whole reason for staying alive in this… nightmare… My whole fucking reason for doing any of this…”